denizoglu/bdd/01_Preliminaries.markdown

 25 updates are security updates.
 ```

 Most possibly, there will be updates available as above.
-But before ALL, we need to setup a good password for the `root` account.
+For security reasons, we need to update and upgrade all sofware.
+But *before ALL*, we need to set a good password for the `root` account.

 # 1. Change Password of the `root` Account ASAP